When I first started dating, several previously dormant characteristics were dragged (resentfully, very resentfully) to the surface:

 silhouettes dashing on the edge of the woods

 Try it, the world dared.
 Try it and see.

 Increasingly concerned about the likelihood of hypothermia or kidnapping, I postponed my grand hike, figuring a week or two would provide the emotional maturity I was currently lacking.
-In the meantime, I would hoard thermal wear and granola bars.
-My horses sighed in relief as I freed them from their quilt prison.
+In the meantime, I would hoard granola bars.
+My horses sighed in relief.
 I kept my eyes on the sky in search of a full moon that could light my way and waited for a signal, an encouragement, anything to say "now's the time".